rattrayalex/selfcontrol/README.md

 -----
 Is email a distraction?
 SelfControl is an OS X application which blocks access to mail servers and websites for a predetermined period of time.
 It can not be undone by the app or by a restart--you must wait for the timer to run out.

+This is a fork intended to allow daily scheduled blocks of limited computer use.
+No changes have yet been made.

 CREDITS
 -------
 Developed by [Charlie Stigler](http://charliestigler.com), [Steve Lambert](http://visitsteve.com), and you?